ichaiwut/mvc-template/README.md

 # The small MVC template
 Template for small web site or use for small API site.

+IF YOU NEVER KNOW WHAT'S IS MVC PLASE FOLLOW THIS [LINK](http://www.kontentblue.com/site/article/article?id=mvc-what-is)

 ## Bootstrap
 The `bootstrap.php` file will contain database setting.
 If you need to define global variable you can define it here.
 This file is in `root` directory.